meet-projects/Y1-Summer-Labs/01. Intro Lab/README.md

 4. The run button
     - You can run the code in your `main.py` file by clicking the `Run` button at the top of the screen.
     - Click it, then watch for the result of your code in the console.
-    - If you don't see `"Hello world!"`, ask another classmate for help.
+    - If you don't see `"Hello Y1s!"`, ask another classmate for help.
         - Check in with a TA or Instructor if you still need help.

 <!--